 Section 9: Children and Young People as Contributors - IntroductionSection 9.1

-Children and young people are very important to the BBC.
-They contribute and interact with us in many different ways - as contributors, actors, presenters, through our interactive and user generated content, via all our services.
-We also aim to provide them with challenging, educative, enjoyable and interesting content and to help them make sense of the world in which they live.
-Ensuring the content children consume is appropriate is considered throughout the Editorial Guidelines and, specifically, in Section 5: Harm and Offence.
-This section is concerned with how we deal with children and young people who contribute to and interact with our content, whether or not it is aimed at children, or usually includes them as contributors .
+We should serve them with high-quality, distinctive and duly impartial output and services which inform, educate and entertain.
+Ensuring the content they consume is appropriate is considered throughout the Editorial Guidelines and, specifically, in Section 5 Harm and Offence.
+This section is concerned with how we deal with under-18s who contribute to and interact with our content, whether or not it is aimed at them, or routinely includes them as contributors .